Moikii/ADL_W23/README.md

 ### Assignment 3
 The final part of the assignment is to deploy the model in an application.
-Because of no previous experience and the complexity of the application using a live video feed, we stick to a local application that can be run as a python script in the terminal.
+We try to build a [Streamlit Application](https://streamlit.io/).
 The [final report](./assignments/SHEL_final_report) for this project contains more details to the implementation.

-The usage of the application is described in the section below.
+The installation and usage of the application is described in the section below.

 ## Usage of Application